Structural Methods for handling mode changes in multimode DAE systems: A cup-and-ball example

 Focus next on mode change $\guard:\fff{\ra}\ttt$, and let $t$ be the instant when it occurs.
 We wish to identify how the previous mode $\guard{=}\fff$ influences the restart of the new mode $\guard{=}\ttt$. \begin{approach}\rm Our approach unfolds as follows.
-In a neighborhood of the mode change instant: \begin{enumerate} \item Each derivative is discretized using a simple forward Euler scheme with time step $\vsmall$, i.e., any derivative $\dot{x}$ is \emph{identified} with $\vsmall^{-1}({x}(t{+}\vsmall){-}{x}(t))$; we call the added equation $\dot{x}=\vsmall^{-1}({x}(t{+}\vsmall){-}{x}(t))$ an \emph{Euler identity}; \item Using this interpretation of derivatives, we stack finitely many successive transitions of the resulting discrete-time system around the mode change instant, thus building an array of equations called \emph{mode change array}; the identification and compensation of impulsive behaviors is performed on this array, leading to its \emph{rescaling}; \item Finally, we let $\vsmall{\,:=\,}0$ in the rescaled array.\footnote{Throughout this paper, symbol $:=$ means the assignment of a value to a variable or parameter. } The resulting \emph{restart system} relates the latest state variables of this system, to the right limits of the trajectories of the previous mode; it is used for hot restart.\eproof \end{enumerate} \end{approach} The approximations errors introduced by enforcing the Euler identity in step~\ref{jhgfdytrhgf} are handled in step~\ref{hgrfdjtrgdhtfjhgsdrf}; we prove later that, under certain conditions, the limit exists when $\vsmall\searrow{0}$ and is indeed obtained by setting $\vsmall{:=}0$.
+In a neighborhood of the mode change instant: \begin{enumerate} \item Each derivative is discretized using a simple forward Euler scheme with time step $\vsmall$, i.e., any derivative $\dot{x}$ is \emph{identified} with $\vsmall^{-1}({x}(t{+}\vsmall){-}{x}(t))$; we call the added equation $\dot{x}=\vsmall^{-1}({x}(t{+}\vsmall){-}{x}(t))$ an \emph{Euler identity}; \item Using this interpretation of derivatives, we stack finitely many successive transitions of the resulting discrete-time system around the mode change instant, thus building an array of equations called \emph{mode change array}\,---\,the last transition stacked in this array will serve to initialize the next mode.
+The identification and compensation of impulsive behaviors is performed on this array, leading to its \emph{rescaling}; \item Finally, we let $\vsmall{\,:=\,}0$ in the rescaled array.\footnote{Throughout this paper, symbol $:=$ means the assignment of a value to a variable or parameter. } As a result, with the expansion of $\dot{x}(t)$ as $\vsmall^{-1}({x}(t{+}\vsmall){-}{x}(t))$, we retrieve the derivative of $x$ at $t$.
+The resulting \emph{restart system} relates the latest state variables of this system, to the right limits of the trajectories of the previous mode; it is used for hot restart.\eproof \end{enumerate} \end{approach} The approximations errors introduced by enforcing the Euler identity in step~\ref{jhgfdytrhgf} are handled in step~\ref{hgrfdjtrgdhtfjhgsdrf}; we prove later that, under certain conditions, the limit exists when $\vsmall\searrow{0}$ and is indeed obtained by setting $\vsmall{:=}0$.
+To be properly used for the hot restart of the new mode, this restart system should satisfy the following requirements: \begin{require}[for the restart system] \ \begin{enumerate} \item It should be \emph{deterministic,} i.e., it should uniquely determine the restart state variables of the new mode; \item The restart state variables should satisfy the consistency conditions of the new mode. \end{enumerate} \end{require} Requirement~\ref{ksdjyhfgaskjfhgfkj}.\ref{ksjdfhsgkfjhg} means that the mode change is determined.
+Requirement~\ref{ksdjyhfgaskjfhgfkj}.\ref{mdfsjhfgvksjmhdgkj} expresses that a hot restart should at least satisfy the conditions for being a consistent start.